Serpentiel/betterglobekey/README.md

    probably use only several input sources frequently—you might consider putting those that you use the least under additional input sources.

-   Double press mode uses the input sources defined in the config's `additional_input_sources` array.
+   Double press mode uses the input sources defined in the config's `input_sources.additional` array.

+   Double press maximum delay is also configurable in the config's `double_press.maximum_delay` property.

    > **N.B.** This is not working as designed at the moment—this is supposed to open the original input source popup, but
    > implementing it requires some reverse engineering.
 There is probably a function in macOS private API that can be used